jhsu802701/rails_from_scratch_rails5/10-01-user_show.md

     assert_redirected_to root_path
     get :show, params: { id: @u7 }
     assert_redirected_to root_path
   end

+  test 'should not redirect users from their own profiles' do
+    sign_in @u1, scope: :user

+    # Self
+    get :show, params: { id: @u1 }
+    assert :success
+  end

   test 'should not redirect profile page when logged in as a super admin' do